 In Congress, Rep. DeSaulnier has advanced initiatives to reform government, support labor, improve transportation, protect the environment, and improve public safety.
 He sits on the House Committees on Education and Labor, Oversight and Reform, Transportation and Infrastructure, and Rules, as well as an additional six subcommittees.
 Prior to his election to Congress, Rep. DeSaulnier served on the Concord City Council, California State Assembly, and California State Senate, where he successfully worked to improve local roads and highways, address homeowner foreclosures, and fought against the abusive practices with prescription drugs.

 Rep. DeSaulnier is being challenged by Michael Kerr (G) and Nisha Sharma (R).
 Rep. DeSaulnier is the best progressive choice because of his track record of consistently advocating for the needs of constituents.

 According to our analysis, Rep. DeSaulnier is the strongest choice for progressive leadership in office.

 Last updated: 2020-02-13

 Assemblymember Jim Frazier (D) is the incumbent, having served as Assembly District 11 Representative since 2013.
-Based on our Courage Score analysis, Assemblymember Frazier has shown that he does NOT stand up for the needs of constituents or face down corporate lobbyists and interest groups that exploit Californians.
-Frazier scored a shocking 15 out of 100 on this year’s Courage Score, our annual analysis of legislator's progressive voting records.
+Based on our Courage Score analysis, Assemblymember Frazier has shown that he does NOT advocate for the needs of constituents or face down corporate lobbyists and interest groups that exploit Californians.
+Frazier scored a shocking 15 out of 100 on this year’s Courage Score, our annual analysis of a legislator's progressive voting records.